Kampus-Merdeka-Software-Engineering/BE-2-Medan-14/README.md

 # BookID Server API - BE-2-Medan-14

-Welcome to the documentation for the BookID Server API - the backend for the BookID hotel booking app in Indonesia.
+Welcome to the documentation for the BookID Server API - the backend for the [BookID](https://kampus-merdeka-software-engineering.github.io/FE-2-Medan-14) hotel booking website in Indonesia.
 This API provides a set of routes to handle user authentication, hotel bookings, photos, room reviews, rooms, and user management.

 ## Table of Contents